 If you possess a valid U.S.A, Canadian, or European Economic Area driver’s license it is not necessary to carry an international driver’s license.

 Rental companies will ask to see your passport and typically make a copy of your license to assist with the vehicle’s insurance.
-It is always best to be covered – I highly recommend World Nomad travel insurance.
+It is always best to be covered – I highly recommend HeyMondo travel insurance.

 Iceland Car Rental: Should I Rent a Car in Iceland?